Israel Tapoohi: Israel Bonds

 Following a recommendation from then-Finance Minister Steinitz, the board of directors of Development Corporation for Israel approved Tapoohi's appointment as president and CEO.
 He officially began his new role October 31, 2011.

 During his time with the organization, Tapoohi stressed the strength of Israel's economy.
 In an interview published November 4, 2014, on Bloomberg.com, Tapoohi said, “It’s an economic narrative that we’re giving today, and not a geopolitical one.”

 The Bloomberg article noted Tapoohi's use of technology to assist Bonds registered representatives in increasing annual U.S. sales.
 In 2013 and ’14, domestic sales exceeded $1.1 billion, with reinvestment rates of approximately 60 percent.
 U.S. sales again exceeded $1 billion in 2015.

 Previously, in an op-ed published in the January 8, 2014, issue of the Jerusalem Post, Tapoohi wrote: “Every day, Israel Bonds emphasizes the message that Israel’s economy is dynamic, full of innovative spirit and groundbreaking entrepreneurship.
 It is a message that has resonated with Israel Bonds clients from across the spectrum who invest in Israel bonds to become stakeholders in one of the world’s most resilient economies."

 Prior to 2012, Tapoohi's first full year with Israel Bonds, annual U.S. sales had remained in the $600 million range for several years.
 In his first year, sales topped $800 million, followed by three consecutive years (2013-2015) of domestic sales exceeding $1 billion.

 He prioritized the organization's digital presence, particularly its e-commerce site, which, since its launch in fall 2011, has resulted in over $125 million in sales to date, encompassing more than 50,000 bondholders.

 Together with the utilization of new technologies, Tapoohi ensured that the Bonds organization maintained personal contact with all clients via a national call center that proactively interacts with hundreds of clients each week, as well as through digital communication.
 He has also focused on enhanced levels of customer service.

 Tapoohi also emphasized the need to attract a new generation to Israel Bonds, stating this was "a foremost priority" for the organization.

 Additionally, he launched an initiative to counter anti-Israel activism on campus.
-Entitled "The Alternative BDS - Bonds Donated to Schools," the program encouraged donations of Israel bonds to universities.
+Entitled "The Alternative BDS - Bonds Donated to Schools," it encouraged the donation of Israeli bonds to universities to counter the Boycott, Divestment and Sanctions (BDS) movement.